speakers bureau

 Megan Best

-A/Prof Megan Best is a Researcher at the Institute of Ethics & Society at the University of Notre Dame Australia and an honorary Associate Professor at the University of Sydney.
-She is a bioethicist and palliative care physician and author of two books on ethics at the beginning of life: ‘Fearfully and wonderfully made’ and ‘A life already started’.
+Prof Megan Best is a Researcher at the Institute of Ethics & Society at the University of Notre Dame Australia.
+She is a bioethicist and palliative care specialist and author of two books on ethics at the beginning of life: ‘Fearfully and wonderfully made’ and ‘A life already started’, as well as Editor of ‘Spiritual care in palliative care’.
 Megan is available to give talks on these topics:

 • Ethics at the beginning of life